brson/treasuretree/solana-hackathon.md

 Is borsch running off the rails and doing an invalid memory access?

 We verify that our `account.data` buffer is filled with zeros initially.

+After some experimenting we realize that `HashMap` simply doesn't work within a Solana program, and this manifests as an access violation.
+I am guessing that `HasMap` operations panic, and we didn't get to see the panic message.
+Is it possible to see the panic message?

+We switch to a `BTreeMap` and things start proceeding more smoothly.

+We still need to check if our program state is initialized.
+Looking at an SPL example the pattern I see for this looks sketchy, and I don't want to think to hard about what it is doing, so I do something obvious to me:

+I reserve byte 1 of the program data for an "initialized" flag, and serialize to the remaining slice of the program data.